See my guide on how to use an Instant Pot.

 • Carrot.
 Adding one large carrot to this soup brings another layer of flavor and a hint of sweetness.

 • Butter.
-Butter is my secret ingredient that makes this soup luxuriously rich and creamy, without adding any cream.
+Butter is my secret ingredient that gives this soup a silky texture, without adding any cream.
 If you need a dairy-free soup, you can omit the butter.

 • Salt and Pepper.
 This recipe calls for minimal salt and pepper before cooking, so that you can taste and adjust the amounts to your liking after the soup is cooked.
 It’s easy to add more, but once you’ve added it you can’t take it away.